gogodojo/bw-coding-exercise/README.md

     * Submit a POST request to ```localhost:3000/email``` with a valid JSON request
         * Expect: a 200-300 response code with "OK" message
         * Expect: to receive an email at the "to" address with the content, subject, and "from" values specified
+            * NOTE: the email may be tagged as "spam" by your email service provider, so please check *all* your email folders
         * Expect: an error if any required field was missing, empty, or if the service is down or rejects your credentials

 ### Switching Providers